meehdii18/chip8_emulator/README.md

- CHIP 8 Emulator in C
+# CHIP-8 Emulator

+This project is a CHIP-8 emulator written in C.